Hong Kong bans handover protest as official defends law | Politics

 Hong Kong bans handover protest as official defends law

-The security law was implemented one year ago as authorities cracked down on dissent in Hong Kong after the territory was rocked by massive anti-government protests in 2019.
-Critics say Beijing has reneged on a promise to keep the special privileges for Hong Kong for 50 years - the autonomy of its courts and legal system, civil liberties that include a free press, freedom of speech and the leeway to take to the streets to protest.
+The security law was implemented one year ago as authorities cracked down on dissent after Hong Kong was rocked by massive anti-government protests in 2019.
+Critics say Beijing has reneged on a promise to keep the special privileges for Hong Kong for 50 years — the autonomy of its courts and legal system, civil liberties that include a free press, freedom of speech and the leeway to take to the streets to protest.

 For two years in a row, authorities banned an annual June 4 candlelight vigil commemorating the bloody 1989 crackdown on pro-democracy demonstrators in Beijing's Tiananmen Square, and the July 1 handover protest, citing pandemic social distancing restrictions.

+There was a heavy police presence in the popular Causeway Bay shopping district, with officers stopping and searching some people.
+They took away pro-democracy activist Alexandra Wong, commonly known as Grandma Wong, who had been waving a British flag.

+Police said in a Facebook post that three people were arrested in Causeway Bay for disorderly conduct and at least 11 others were arrested in the Mong Kok neighbourhood on suspicion of distributing seditious material.

-Police have arrested seven journalists and executives of the now-defunct Apple Daily, a pro-democracy newspaper that was a vocal critic of Hong Kong and China's governments.
-Authorities also froze USD 2.3 million in assets linked to Apple Daily, forcing it to cease operations last week.
+Last month, police arrested seven journalists and executives of the now-defunct Apple Daily, a pro-democracy newspaper that was a vocal critic of Hong Kong and China's governments.
+Authorities also froze $2.3 million in assets linked to Apple Daily, forcing it to cease operations last week.

+Western government criticised the arrests of journalists.
+On Thursday, four leading Nordic newspapers published an open letter to protest the arrests and the closure of Apple Daily.

+“Now enough is enough.
+The world can no longer passively watch China gradually suck the air out of press freedom in Hong Kong,” Christian Jensen, chief editor of the Danish Politiken newspaper wrote in the front-page letter.

 Lee said Hong Kong was on the rebound as the national security law restored social and political stability.